YonatanGazit/URL_Explorer_System/README.md

-Yonatan Gazit Web Scraper - README
+Yonatan Gazit "URL Explorer System" - README

 System Architecture:
 --------------------
-The Web Scraper is a distributed web scraping system that utilizes Kafka for message queueing and Redis for shared in memory storage.
+The "URL Explorer System" is a distributed web scraping backend system that calable to collects unique URLs and their corresponding HTML content.
 It consists of several components working together:

 1. Kafka: A message broker used for communication between the web scraper and the consumers.